-And with reliable wind conditions and one of the windiest cities in Australia (Geraldton) it’s easy to see why international windsurfers flock to the Australia's Coral Coast to experience the phenomenal waves and winds.
+And with reliable wind conditions and one of the windiest cities in Australia (Geraldton), it’s easy to see why international windsurfers flock to Australia's Coral Coast to experience the phenomenal waves and winds.

 - Head Buts